 Agriculture, countryside and conservation

 The interrelationship between agriculture, conservation and the natural environment is complex.
 Agricultural land management has contributed to the diversity of landscapes and habitats.
-However, inappropriate agricultural practices have also had adverse impacts on the environment through, eg direct and indirect water pollution, land contamination, soil compaction and erosion, fragmentation of habitats and loss of wildlife.
+However, inappropriate agricultural practices have also had adverse impacts on the environment through, for example, direct and indirect water pollution, land contamination, soil compaction and erosion, fragmentation of habitats and loss of wildlife.

 Agriculture